The Price of Agency

 When law withdraws from moral preemption, the remaining work does not disappear.
 It moves into culture — and this is the part of the answer the objection never sees, because culture does its work without uniforms.
 Reputational memory shapes incentives across time: the cheat finds his options quietly narrowing for years.
 Selective association — in employment, housing, membership — limits exposure to harmful actors without touching them.
 Shunning and exclusion impose real cost without violence.
 Covenant communities let people live under thick shared norms without demanding that everyone else live under them too.
 And exit makes avoidance possible where reform would require domination.

 These mechanisms guarantee nothing; nothing does.
-But their failures stay local.
-A community’s bad judgment ruins a community, not a civilization, because none of these mechanisms scales vertically into a monopoly of judgment and enforcement.
-The dependence runs the other way too, and it should be stated plainly: where culture is weak and law is restrained, predation fills the gap.
-Where culture is strong and law is restrained, agency remains viable without collapsing into naïveté.
+Where they remain plural and exit is realistic, their failures can stay comparatively local.
+Where reputation, employment, housing, or membership controls scale into coordinated exclusion, cultural sanctions can become system-wide without acquiring a legal monopoly.
+The dependence runs the other way too, and it should be stated plainly: where culture is weak and law is restrained, predation can fill the gap.
+Where culture is strong and law is restrained, agency can remain viable without collapsing into naïveté.
 Legal minimalism is not a stand-alone machine.
 It presupposes cultural robustness — not as a moral aspiration but as a functional requirement, the way a bridge presupposes bedrock.

 Defense, Not Punishment

 None of this leaves the framework passive once harm arrives.
-When harm or credible threat exists, defensive coercion is justified — proportional force, containment, isolation.
-Incarceration fits here, and the fit reorders what a prison is for.
+When harm or credible threat exists, defensive coercion can be justified where evidence, authority, necessity, proportionality, minimally harmful means, and review support force, containment, or isolation.
+Incarceration can fit here, and the fit reorders what a prison is for.
 It is defensive isolation of an ongoing source of harm: not punishment, not deterrence theater, not moral correction.
-Its justification persists exactly as long as the threat persists, and its moral cost accrues continuously to the institution imposing it — a running liability, never a settled account.
+Its justification persists only while those conditions do, and its moral cost accrues continuously to the institution imposing it — a running liability, never a settled account.
 The question that governs release is not whether the prisoner has repented, which no institution can observe, but whether the conditions that produced the harm have materially changed in ways an institution can observe.
 Containment is an engineering problem.
 Treating it as an evaluation of souls is how defensive isolation slides back into the eradication trap.

 The Supplement